-You’re out of the U.S. on business, and you want a little taste of home.
-So, you lounge a bit, pull out your laptop, and log into Netflix to continue bingeing your current favorite series, “GLOW.”
+You’re traveling out of the U.S. on business or pleasure, and you want a little taste of home.
+So, you lounge a bit, pull out your laptop, and log into Netflix to continue binging your current favorite series, “GLOW.”

 While you usually can’t access U.S.-based Netflix from outside of the country, you’ve been having good success using Hola, a free Virtual Private Network (VPN).
 Sadly, this time around, you get the screen below indicating that Netflix has your VPN in a full nelson.